garretdepass/deadlands-dice-roller/README.md

 > Trait and Aptitude rolls are open-ended.
 This means if you roll the maximum number on any of your dice, you can roll that die again and add the next roll to that die’s current total.
 The maximum number on a die is called the “Ace.”
 You can keep rolling the die and adding it to the running total as long as you keep getting Aces.
 If you should get Aces on several of your individual dice, you need to keep track of each series of dice rolls separately.
 When you’re done, the series that got the highest total is the number you should give to the Marshal.

+Building this logic was a lot of fun.
 The roll panel also accounts for common modifiers.
 When a player rolls a stat with zero dice, their roll result receives a -4 modifier, and if a majority of dice are 1's, the player must inform the Marshal they have "gone bust".

 ## 💰 Bounty points